zacharylandes/bike-share/README.md

 Add the `weather.csv` file to your `db/csv` directory, and update your `seed.rb` file so that it also imports the information in `weather.csv`.
 Be sure to adjust your seed file so that when it is run it does not create duplicate data.

+**Note:** The data in the `weather.csv` file includes information for multiple zip codes.
+For the purpose of this project, we would like to assume that the weather in San Francisco is uniform across all Station locations. **Only import the weather data from a single zip code.** Ignore the remaining data.

 ### Iteration 9

 Create a weather dashboard available at `/weather-dashboard` that includes the following information: